-- At least 170g (6oz) blue brie (cambozola) or a mix of brie and blue cheese, roughly chopped (you may want more- this amount creates a very mellow taste)
+- 170 g (6 oz) blue brie (cambozola), or a mix of brie and blue cheese, roughly chopped

 - Pour the macaroni and milk into a saucepan.
 Heat, stirring very frequently, until the milk begins to bubble.
 Turn the heat down and simmer for 10 minutes.
 Continue to stir at regular intervals.
 You may need to add more milk depending on how thick your macaroni is.
 If your macaroni isn’t cooked by the time your milk has cooked down, you’ll need to add more and turn the heat back up to bring it back to a boil.